TokenChingy/_api/README.md

 ### Features

-- Automatic CRUD API generation through the editing of config files (Theres only 3 files).
+- Automatic CRUD API generation through the editing of config files (theres only 3 files).
 - Comprehensive CRUD operations.
   - Find endpoint supports data operators such as — filter, sort, and slice.
   - Update and remove endpoints support find by id as well as filter.